penske-media-corp/pmc-larva/README.md

 These will setup the mono-repo and install dependencies for each of the packages.
 This will take a few moments.

-If you are updating dependencies or debugging version conflicts, there is an addition script to use that will wipe the node_modules and package-lock.jsons for a fresh installation.
+If you are updating dependencies or debugging version conflicts, there is an addition script to use that will wipe the `node_modules` and `package-lock.json`s for a fresh installation.
 Note: this script will also run the asset building script, so pay attention to diffs.

 ```
 sh scripts/refresh-dependencies.sh